 - Bottom vSphere Hosts dashboard displays least loaded hosts in terms of CPU, memory, datastore, network and memory swap used.

 You can use this dashboard to choose hosts where you can deploy new VMs or to which you can move existing VMs.

 To detect the most and the least loaded hosts or VMs:

 - Open Veeam ONE Client.

 - At the bottom of the inventory pane, click Virtual Infrastructure.

 - In the inventory pane, select the necessary infrastructure container.

-- Switch to the necessary dashboard — Top VMs, Top Hosts or Lowest Load.
+- Open the Top Objects tab and switch to the necessary dashboard — Top vSphere VMs, Top vSphere Hosts or Bottom vSphere Hosts.